Classification of crescent configurations: Introduction

 In Appendix \ref{app: 5points} we include distance sets and realizable distances for each crescent configuration on four and five points.

 In Section 2, we introduce our distance geometry approach and prove a classification of crescent configurations for a general $n$.
 We follow this in Section 3 with an outline of the first half of the algorithm used to achieve Theorems \ref{thm:3on4} and \ref{thm:27on5}.
 We then move to Section 4 where we discuss how distance geometry methods may be applied to determine whether a distance set is realizable.
 In Section 5, we outline the second half of the algorithm, completing the proofs for Theorems \ref{thm:3on4} and \ref{thm:27on5}.
-After the theorems have been established, we discuss another way to verify the uniqueness of our isomorphism classes and also a different method to characterize these configurations through analysis of rigidity in Section 6.
-Lastly, we discuss potential future work based on our approach using graph theory, rigidity, and distance geometry.
+Lastly in Section 6, we discuss potential future work, including improvements to our algorithm as well as extensions to higher number of points and dimensions.

 \begin{rem} The authors are happy to provide copies of any code referenced in the course of this paper.
 Please email \href{mailto:Steven.Miller.MC.96@aya.yale.edu}{Steven.Miller.MC.96@aya.yale.edu}. \end{rem}